 Demand for precision

 Rapid innovation puts enormous demands on planning and workflow.
 The lower and lower engineering tolerances involve exacting precision.
 And it’s a huge test on a human level, as teams are tested under enormous pressure, away from home for 21 weekends a year.
-The premium is on consistent performance, from technical excellence to perfect pit wall judgment calls.
-While in the old days an individual with exceptional engineering talent could make an enormous difference, the focus now is on leaders, teamwork, and data-driven strategy.
+The premium is on consistent performance, from technical excellence to perfect pit wall judgement calls.
+While in the old days an individual with exceptional engineering talent could make an enormous difference, the focus now is on leaders, teamwork and data-driven strategy.

 Parallels with business

 The parallels with business are clear.
 As a team prepares for the grand prix, they must employ brilliant engineering with a keen eye for detail.
 Teams must learn from past mistakes and stay engaged in their long-term goal.
 When a team of mechanics heads out of the garage to prepare for a pit stop, everyone must know their role.
 They must be drilled, they must all be committed to achieving the same outcome, and they must be able to manage the weight of expectation.
 While a professional team in the business world will rarely have to concentrate all their energies into a few seconds of high intensity, the importance of bonding as a team and working together is just as profound.